dutta-arka/RV-Simulator/flow/README_flow.md

 * `-observed_spectrum`   provides one sample observation to match the exact wavelength splitting and echelle orders (riskier).
 Usage: `-observed_spectrum \path\to\observation1`.
 * `-orders_file`         This argument allows you to provide a text file containing the exact order boundaries used in your instrument.
 Each line in the file must list the wavelength limits of one order.
 * `-num_obs`             Number of observations to generate.
 You can simply add `-num_obs 200` to get 200 synthetic files.
 * `-vel_list`            RV shifts (m/s) for each observation as a list.
 You need to carefully match the list with the number of observations asked to create.
 If not specified, it will assume evenly spread increasing velocity in the range of -1000 to 1000 m/s.
+You can also change this if you want to, by setting `-vel_list "[-100, 100]"`.
 * `-date_list`           You can use this feature in case you want to have a specific spacing of dates.
 Be careful to match the length with 'num_obs' if used.
 * `-time_step`           Spacing between observations, e.g. '3d0h' for 3 days and 0 hours.
 * `-file`                Path to the synthetic spectrum CSV file.
 Input should be like `-file \path\to\your\spectraum.csv`.